The Quantum Threat Is Here: Where Are We? Quranium Releases Enterprise Quantum Readiness Survey Results

-DUBAI, UNITED ARAB EMIRATES / ACCESSWIRE / December 13, 2024 / The recent unveiling of Google's 'Willow' quantum chip has ignited significant discussion throughout the ecosystem, sparking urgent questions about its implications for blockchain security.
+DUBAI, Dec 16, 2024 - (ACN Newswire) - The recent unveiling of Google's 'Willow' quantum chip has ignited significant discussion throughout the ecosystem, sparking urgent questions about its implications for blockchain security.
 Leaders are in a unique position of responsibility to understand where we are in this rapidly evolving landscape and determine the necessary steps to address this formidable threat.

 As the unveiling of Willow triggered liquidations exceeding $1.7 billion, the industry is reeling from the real-world impact of heightened fears of future vulnerabilities.
 The question is no longer if quantum computing will disrupt blockchain security but when.
 In this moment of unknowing, where panic is growing, Quranium steps forward to shed light with the release of its previously unreleased Enterprise Quantum Readiness Survey.